 The College’s Staff are required to respect the confidentiality of students’ and Parents’ personal information and the privacy of individuals.

-The College has in place steps to protect the personal information held from misuse, interference and loss, unauthorised access, modification or disclosure by use of various methods including locked storage or paper records and pass-word protected access rights to computerised records.
+The College has in place steps to protect the personal information the College hold’s from misuse, interference and loss, unauthorised access, modification or disclosure by use of various methods including locked storage or paper records and password protected access rights to computerised records.

 The College endeavours to ensure that the personal information it holds is accurate, complete and upto-date.
 A person may seek to update their personal information held by the College by contacting the Registrar of the School at any time.